anveshkumar0206/custom-CNNs-for-image-classification/README.md

 Comparing accuracy between the custom CNN and GoogleNet models.

 Dataset:
-The dataset consists of three custom categories (e.g., Cats, Dogs, and Birds).
+The dataset consists of three custom categories (e.g., glass, paper, and plastic).
 Each category contains at least 100 images.
 Images are preprocessed and resized before being fed into the CNN.